ethereum/EIPs/EIPS/eip-1.md

 February 1, 2016: EIP 1 has added editors, made draft improvements to process, and has merged with Master stream.

-March 21, 2018: Minor edits to accommodate new automatically-generated EIP directory on eips.ethereum.org.
+March 21, 2018: Minor edits to accommodate the new automatically-generated EIP directory on [eips.ethereum.org](http://eips.ethereum.org/).

+See [the revision history for further details](https://github.com/ethereum/EIPs/commits/master/EIPS/eip-1.md), which is also available by clicking on the History button in the top right of the EIP.

   [EIP5]: https://github.com/ethereum/EIPs/blob/master/EIPS/eip-5.md
   [EIP101]: https://github.com/ethereum/EIPs/issues/28